This blog has been updated to reflect new industry data and trends.

 Look at your MarTech deck and make sure you have the right tools for your team.
 Trying to make the wrong tool work for you can lead to inefficiency and wasted time and effort.
 Effective tools can be critical when working from home.

 For example, a content management system can help a sales pro quickly find and use marketing content.
 With the system, marketing knows their hard work is getting its best use.
 A CRM (Customer Relationship Management) system is critical for building communication and enhancing collaboration.
+In fact, CRMs can boost sales by 29% and productivity by 34%.
 You can leave notes on customer interactions so anyone on the team can efficiently pick up work and deliver results.
 Look at bundling your tools on a platform like HubSpot, which can drastically reduce the time and effort to complete even complex tasks.

 Evaluating MarTech can be stressful and confusing even for well-meaning managers.
 If you have questions, reach out to technology experts like GO2 Partners, who can help you match your business requirements to the right software system.